metagov/to-community/README.md

 3. **Software for E2C**: an open-source software framework to help companies exit to community.
 See the [To Community 1-pager](https://docs.google.com/document/d/1qwcdIuacdUHd_bQTCdA8V3_3w6-0Aj_AIIo8oSOnNPI) and our [YC pitch video](https://www.youtube.com/watch?v=Xt5fWkI7Gj4).

 ## Open Founder Interviews
-We are looking collaborators—founders, investors, and researchers—on the founder interview project.
+We are looking for collaborators—founders, investors, and researchers—on the founder interview project.
 By talking to founders and investors, we hope to better understand the incentives and openness to collective financing in early-stage technology startups.
 For example, under what conditions can founders negotiate capped returns with investors.
 Under what conditions can investors tell founders to implement some form of democratic decision-making in their startup?

 Our target deliverables are (in order):